-On ibiblio.org, you can read the full text of an eloquent autobiography, which was borne out of his emancipation from the extreme circumstances of slavery.
-We recommend it for upper high school and college students who are studying America’s history with slavery.
+On ibiblio.org, you can read the full text of an eloquent autobiography of Frederick Douglass, a book borne out of his emancipation from the extreme circumstances of slavery.
+We recommend it for upper high school and college students studying the US history of enslaved persons.

 At the back of the property, at a great distance behind the house, is a small structure where Douglass spent private time reading, studying, and writing his thoughts.

-Frederick Douglass’s house is the final stop on our District of Columbia Trail!
+Frederick Douglass’s house is the final stop on our District of Columbia Author Adventures Trail.